roman-milk/roman-milk.github.io/vanessas-dissonance.md

  When the barkeeper finally brought the cocktail, Erickson took her hand and led her to the sofa corner.
 Still, the other lawyers were sitting there.
 Raising her hand, Erickson made Vanessa turn a pirouette.
 This way, his friends could see every curve – and of course ink – of her body in full detail.

  Then he placed her right in the middle of a couch between two of them while he sat down on the second couch.
 He started talking with one of his friends not regarding Vanessa any further.
-Report_Story #2